 Meditation at Brahma Vihara Arama Monastery

-Banjar, the sources of hot and soaked water
+Banjar, the hot and blown water springs

-Just minutes away, there are air panasBanjar, hot springs.
-It is a popular place of relaxation.
+Just minutes away, there are air panas BanjarIt is a popular place to relax.
+It is a popular place to relax.

 We come there with our families, to wade in the pools of blown water.
 Yellow-brown-green color not very engaging, and it emanates a vague smell that reminds the chemistry courses...